aws-samples/aws-iot-dotnet-publisher-http/README.md

 }
 ```

-The above IAM policy grants Publish, Subscribe, Connect and Receive action on all the AWS IOT core resource (topics).
+The above IAM policy grants Publish, Subscribe, Connect, and Receive action on all the AWS IoT Core resource (topics).
 In the real world implemenation, this policy needs to be restricted to the required topics and actions.

 During the Thing creation process you should get the following four security artifacts.
+Start by creating a 'certificates' folder at 'dotnet\certificates'.

-a)**Device certificate** - This file usually ends with ".pem.crt".
+- **Device certificate** - This file usually ends with ".pem.crt".
 When you download this it will save as .txt file extension in windows.
-Save it as 'dotnet-devicecertificate.pem' for convenience and make sure that it is of file type '.pem', not 'txt' or '.crt'
+Save it in your certificates directory as 'certificates\certificate.cert.pem' and make sure that it is of file type '.pem', not 'txt' or '.crt'

-b)**Device public key** - This file usually ends with ".pem" and is of file type ".key".
-Rename this file as 'dotnet-public.pem' for convenience.
+- **Device public key** - This file usually ends with ".pem" and is of file type ".key".
+Save this file as 'certificates\certificate.public.key'.

-c)**Device private key** -  This file usually ends with ".pem" and is of file type ".key".
-Rename this file as 'dotnet-private.pem' for convenience.
-Make sure that this file is referred with suffix ".key" in the code while making MQTT connection to AWS IOT.
+- **Device private key** -  This file usually ends with ".pem" and is of file type ".key".
+Save this file as 'certificates\certificate.private.key'.
+Make sure that this file is referred with suffix ".key" in the code while making MQTT connection to AWS IoT.

-d)**Root certificate** - The default name for this file is VeriSign-Class 3-Public-Primary-Certification-Authority-G5.pem and rename it as "root-CA.crt" for convenience.
+- **Root certificate** - Download from https://www.amazontrust.com/repository/AmazonRootCA1.pem.
+Save this file to 'certificates\AmazonRootCA1.crt'

-# 3. Converting device certificate from .pem to .pfx
+### Converting device certificate from .pem to .pfx

-In order to establish an MQTT connection with the AWS IOT platform, root CA certificate, private key of the Thing and the Certificate of the Thing are needed.
-The .NET Cryptographic APIs can understand root CA (.crt) and device private key (.key) out-of-box.
+In order to establish an MQTT connection with the AWS IoT platform, the root CA certificate, private key of the thing and the certificate of the thing are needed.
+The .NET Cryptographic APIs can understand root CA (.crt) and device private key (.key) out-of-the-box.
 It expects the device certificate to be in the .pfx format, not in the .pem format.
 Hence we need to convert the device certificate from .pem to .pfx.

 We'll leverage the openssl for converting .pem to .pfx.
 Navigate to the folder where all the security artifacts are present and launch bash for Windows 10.